Skip to Main Content

 How Bankrate scored First Access Lending

-• APR: At this writing, First Access’ lowest APR was more than one and a half points below the Bankrate national average.
+• APR: At this writing, First Access Lending’s lowest HELOC APR was about one and a half points below the Bankrate national average.
 And this was a regular rate, not a temporary introductory offer.
+The longer the draw period, the higher the interest rate you will have to pay.

 • Rate transparency: First Access doesn’t post home equity loan or HELOC rates.
-To get an emailed quote, you will need to call them or answer more than a dozen questions online, including the type of loan you want, how much equity you want to access, your address, your credit score and other details.
+To receive an emailed quote, you must call them or answer more than a dozen questions online, including the type of loan you want, how much equity you want to access, your address, your credit score and other details.

 Lightbulb Icon